 - Dulce (sweet), made from brilliantly red Jaranda peppers and sweet Bola peppers (this variety is still smoked and shouldn’t be confused with other sweet Spanish paprikas, such as Murcian)

-Pimentón de Murcia: Sweet Spanish Paprikas
+Pimentón de Murcia: Sweet Spanish Paprika

 At one point, the Jerónimos monks from Extremadura brought their paprika-making secrets across the peninsula to another monastery of the same order in Murcia.
 Over the centuries, though, both the process and the peppers themselves have changed drastically.